yndrng/yndrng.github.io/cv.md

 *AI in Agriculture*
 **Dec 2024 – ongoing**

+- Built a Slack app that automated a key business-critical reporting flow, integrating with the internal report service and enabling teams to generate reports on demand or on schedule.
 - Engineered a secure image delivery pipeline using CDN, improving latency and user experience compared to direct S3 access.
 - Overhauled a complex legacy client integration: emulated camera input, implemented custom serialization, ensured reliable communication.
 - Implemented centralized secrets management with AWS SSM Parameter Store, introducing versioned, secure credential handling.